-We have seen in the previous lecture that resolution transforms a proof state into a new proof state.
+- Tactic applications move us along leftmost path. - Using undo();261 moves us upwards (previous proof state).
+259We have seen in the previous lecture that resolution transforms a proof state into a new proof state.
 Since in general, a proof state has several successor states (states that can be obtained by one resolution step), conceptually one obtains a tree where the children of a state are the successors.
-Organizing Proof Search Conceptually Organize proof search as a tree of theorems (thm's).
-A sketch of an exemplary proof search:
+260Technically, a proof state is an Isabelle theorem, (thm), i.e. something which Isabelle regards as true.
+261For more details on Isabelle technicalities, you should consult the reference manual [Pau05].
+Organize proof search as a tree259 of theorems260 (thm's).